mattwhitfield/Unitverse/docs/index.md

 ### Documentation Sections 📖

-* [Getting started](gettingstarted.md) - covering basic usage and how to start generating tests.
+* [Getting started](gettingstarted.md) - covers basic usage and how to start generating tests.
 * [Features](features.md) - covers the features offered by Unitverse along with in-depth descriptions.
-* [Configuration](configuration.md) - covering the configuration options available, as well as details on how to configure the extension through source code.
+* [Configuration](configuration.md) - covers the configuration options available, as well as details on how to configure the extension through source code.
-* [Contributing](contributing.md) - covering useful information for anyone who wants to contribute to the project.
+* [Contributing](contributing.md) - covers useful information for anyone who wants to contribute to the project.
-* [Examples](examples/index.md) - presents a selection of sample scenarios showing the source code and the generated tests.
+* [Examples](examples/index.md) - contains a selection of sample scenarios showing the source code and the generated tests.

 ## Supported Environments 🌳